2020-11-17 09:46:54 • ID: 2203

-Under natural conditions, the oasis supported reed and sedge communities restricted to Jordan and Azraq.
-Until recently, it was a valuable staging area for migrating birds and served as an important water supply for local communities, as well as the main water source for the capital city, Amman.
+Until recently, the Azraq Basin was a valuable staging area for migrating birds and served as an important water supply for local communities, as well as the main water source for the capital city, Amman.

 After WW II it became clear that unsustainable groundwater extraction led to the almost complete desertification of the oasis, also affecting the integrity of potential in-situ Archaeological sites.

 Although a program for the physical rehabilitation was started, it failed and much Archaeological information was lost for ever.

 Overall the Azraq Basin is known for its abundance of Stone Age occupations, which were associated with the presence of oases, marshes and paleolakes.
 During the Pleistocene these habitats served as refugia both for large animals and Homo sp.